Separate Tables (film): Plot

-As they walk into the hotel, Miss Cooper tells Anne she has a phone call.
-Miss Cooper asks John, knowing Anne is his ex-wife, to consider the real reason for Anne's visit.
+As they walk into the hotel, Miss Cooper tells Anne that she has a phone call.
+Miss Cooper asks John, knowing that Anne is his ex-wife, to consider the real reason for Anne's visit.
 John defends Anne at first, claiming that all his misfortunes are his own fault, but changes his mind when Miss Cooper tells him that Anne is talking on the phone to his publisher, the only person who knows that John and Miss Cooper are engaged.
 John confronts Anne in her bedroom.
 When she attempts to seduce him, he cruelly tells her that, in the light, he can see that she has aged and without her physical beauty it will be impossible for her to continue to manipulate people.
 She begs him to stay, but he runs out of the hotel after striking her.
 Anne has an emotional breakdown, and Miss Cooper comforts her.
 Anne reveals that she is not really engaged and has been abusing sleeping pills to ease her pain, even during the day.

-The next morning, Mrs Railton-Bell's downtrodden daughter Sibyl (Deborah Kerr) tells Major Pollock that she knows what he did.
+The next morning, Mrs Railton-Bell's downtrodden daughter Sibyl tells Major Pollock that she knows what he did.
 He explains that he always has been fearful of people and that it is easier for him to attempt to be familiar with strangers.
 Major Pollock tells Sibyl that he and she get along well with each other because they are both afraid of life.
 As he returns to his room to pack, Sibyl worries he will not find a new home.

 When John returns in the morning, Miss Cooper tells him that Anne is emotionally unwell, and asks him to see her before she checks out of the hotel.
 After John leaves, Miss Cooper attempts to persuade Major Pollock to stay, but he refuses.
-The hotel residents eat their breakfast at separate tables in the dining room.
-John and Anne appear to reconcile, but they do not know if they can ever be happy, together or apart.

-When Major Pollock enters the room, there is an awkward silence until John greets him.
+When Major Pollock enters the dining room, there is an awkward silence until John greets him.
 The others do the same and cheerfully converse with him.
 Mrs Railton-Bell is angered by this and demands Sibyl leave with her.
 Sibyl refuses to obey her mother's command for the first time ever, and insists on remaining to finish her breakfast.
 After her mother leaves, she starts to talk to Major Pollock, who decides to stay on at the hotel.
+As the hotel residents each eat their breakfast at separate tables, John and Anne appear to reconcile, but they do not know if they can ever be happy, together or apart.